angusmillar/Deprecated-Pyro/README.md

 This is the bussiness logic layer

-**Pyro.Test (Project)**
+**Pyro.Identifiers (Project)**

-This project houses all unit tests and integration tests.
+This project is a library for parsing and validating healthcare identifiers, primarily Australian identifiers, (Medicare Number, Medicare Provider number, DVA Number, IHI Number, HPI-I Number, HPI-O Number)

-**Pyro.WebApi (Project)**
+**Pyro.Identifiers_Test (Project)**

-This is the project used when hosting in a production IIS instance.
-It is this project that you publish from for your production instance.
+This project holds test cases for the Pyro.Identifiers project.

 **Pyro.Smart (Project)**